MichTronics/JS8Call-Bot/README.md

 JS8Call

 - [x] Add /HELP command, give help of what commands u can use.
-- [x] Add /WEATHER commnad, get weather from OpenWeatherApi and send to user.
+- [x] Add /WEATHER command, get weather from OpenWeatherApi and send to user.
 - [ ] Need to add better message capture structure for posting messages in Telegram.